RobbinW/Testersassessment_android/README.md

 - Page Object Model (POM).
 In order to keep the code clean POM can be used to, for example, reuse functions for multiple tests.
   The Reference Android app is very minimal.
 Considering that in the future the app's functionality will broaden I have setup multiple page objects in the pages package.
   The tests make use of the locators and functions.
 Each test is further extended with the BaseTest which setups the start of a test.
+- Firebase.
+With the Firebase implementation we are able to choose to run our tests in the google cloud.
 - TODO: The implementation of BDD Cucumber will help business identify which tests are available.

 # Test assignment